A Tremendous Taiwan Itinerary

 Just as it’s always breakfast somewhere in the world, it’s always raining somewhere in Taiwan.
 As a result, you should make sure to pack an umbrella and/or raincoat for at least part of your Taiwan 10 days itinerary, or even if you spend a shorter amount of time in the country.
 Theoretically, October and November should be the driest months of the year, but my own October visit to Taiwan saw the Taipei area drenched in almost nonstop rain.
 On the other hand, the “wet” months of June-August have been rather dry in my experience.
-And overall, during the year I’ve now spent living in Taiwan, I’ve found the country surprisingly dry.
+And overall, during the years I spent living in Taiwan, I found the country surprisingly dry.
 Go figure!

 Where to Stay in Taiwan